Starstreak: Description

 The dart housing is made from a tungsten alloy.
 The darts are each 396 mm long, 22 mm in diameter, and about 900 g in mass.
 Around half the weight of each dart – approximately 450 g – is its explosive charge, detonated by a delayed-action, impact-activated fuse.
 Each dart consists of a rotating fore-body, with two canard fins, attached to a non-rotating rear assembly with four fins.
 The rear assembly of each dart also houses the guidance electronics including a rearwards facing sensor.

 The darts do not home in on laser energy reflected from the target; instead, the aiming unit projects two laser beams which paint a two-dimensional matrix upon the target.
 The lasers are modulated, and by examining these modulations the sub-munitions sensor can determine the dart's location within the matrix.
 The dart is then steered to keep it in the centre of the matrix.
 The sub-munitions steer by briefly decelerating the rotating fore-body with a clutch.
 The front wings then steer the missile in the appropriate direction.
 The three sub-munitions fly in a formation about 1.5 m in radius, and have enough kinetic energy to manoeuvre to meet a target evading at 9 g at 7000 m altitude.

 Earlier laser guidance systems used a single beam that had to be kept on the target at all times, the missile homing in on laser energy reflected off the target; if it moved off the target, the reflection would end and guidance would be lost until the target was regained.
 This problem could be reduced by making the laser's beam wider, but at the cost of reduced accuracy and reflected energy.
 Starstreak's system allows for the beam area to be much larger than the target while retaining pinpoint accuracy.

-On impact with the target a delayed-action fuse is triggered, allowing the projectile to penetrate the target before the explosive warhead detonates.
+On impact with the target a delayed-action fuze is triggered, allowing the projectile to penetrate the target before the explosive warhead detonates.
 The tungsten housing is designed to fragment and maximise damage inside the target.

 In September 1999, the missile was demonstrated against an FV432 armoured personnel carrier, illustrating the missile's effectiveness as a surface-to-surface weapon.
 Each sub-munition dart travelling at 4500 km/h has comparable kinetic energy to a shell from a Bofors 40 mm gun, though it lacks the armour-penetration capabilities of a purpose-built anti-tank guided missile or a dual-purpose missile (such as the Air Defence Anti-Tank System).